Massive quiescent galaxies at $z\sim3$: a comparison of selection, stellar population and structural properties with simulation predictions: High-redshift quiescent galaxies in simulations and observations

-We use the available simulation snapshots closest to the median redshift of our main observed comparison sample \citep[][]{Deugenio_2020_letter, DEugenio_2020_paper, Lustig_2021}, which is $z=2.73$ in both TNG simulations and $z=2.79$ in \mthree.
-Halo structures in all simulations are identified with \subfind\ \citep{Springel_2001_subfind, Dolag_2009_subfind}.
-To compare with the massive galaxies in our observed sample (median stellar mass $\lmass\approx 11.2$) we focus on the most massive galaxies with $\lmass\geq11.0$ and initially select all galaxies above this mass threshold considering all gravitationally bound particles according to \subfind.
+We select simulated galaxies in the available simulation snapshots closest to the median redshift of our main observed comparison sample \citep[][]{Deugenio_2020_letter, DEugenio_2020_paper, Lustig_2021}, which is $z=2.83$ in GAEA, $z=2.73$ in both TNG simulations and $z=2.79$ in \mthree.
+To compare with the massive galaxies in our observed sample (median stellar mass $\lmass\approx 11.2$) we focus on massive galaxies with $\lmass\geq11.0$.
+For the hydrodynamical simulations, halo structures are identified with \subfind\ \citep{Springel_2001_subfind, Dolag_2009_subfind}, and we initially select all galaxies above the $\lmass=11$ mass threshold considering all gravitationally bound particles according to \subfind.
 This yields a parent sample of 196 galaxies in \mthree, 1077 in TNG300 and 78 in TNG100.
+In GAEA we find 9339 galaxies above this mass threshold.
+For all simulations, the selected galaxies are classified as quiescent or star-forming in the following, as described in Section~\ref{sec:passivefractions}.
+A comparison with photometric classification criteria as used in observations is discussed in Section~\ref{sec:uvj}.